A Leader from Within: Moulton ushers in USA’s Modern Era

 15-year appointment as vice president for services and planning.

-In 15 years as president, Moulton has “transformed the University into one of the nation’s finest educational institutions, a community partner that sets the tone of excellence, and he has created an economic development engine at the University that provides countless jobs and resources for citizens throughout Mobile and the region,” said USA trustee and Mobile Mayor Sam Jones.
+In 15 years as president, Moulton “transformed the University into one of the nation’s finest educational institutions, a community partner that sets the tone of excellence, and he created an economic development engine at the University that provides countless jobs and resources for citizens throughout Mobile and the region,” said former USA trustee Sam Jones.

-“When I think about the success the University of South Alabama enjoys today, Gordon and Geri Moulton immediately come to mind,” Yance said.
+“When I think about the success the University of South Alabama enjoys today, Gordon and Geri Moulton immediately come to mind,” said James A. "Jim" Yance, a USA trustee who knew the Moultons when he was a student at the University.

 “I find it truly inspiring to work with people who are so committed to the highest